kofifus/F/README.md

 }
 ```
 Notes:
-- Main is also Logic
+- Main is also Logic.
 - Main is threadsafe as all objects are immutable.
 Locking is only used where a State is mutated.